 The fast pace of developments with coronavirus make that even more advisable.
 People will continue to improvise – a good business will support that.

 When remote working goes right

 For a lot of businesses, the current situation presents an obvious case for teams working from home.
 It’s a public health consideration.

 Not to mention that it’s the right thing to do for people with kids or relatives relying on them.

 But if you’re able to keep working through this period, you might spot some of the other rewards of remote life.

 For so many people, being on their own opens up a type of work that’s just not possible amid the chatty buzz of the office.

 You can really get in the zone and engage deeply on a project or a topic, normally that big project that’s sat on your to-do list for months.

-But in some places, remote working doesn’t go that smoothly.
+But let’s be honest, in some places, remote working doesn’t go that smoothly.